jamesryan83/brackets-node-webkit/README.md

 #### To use:

-1. After installing the extension and node-webkit, in Brackets set the absolute path to nw.exe using 'Set Node-Webkit exe Location' in the File menu (see the first part of the gif below).  nw.exe should be in your node-webkit sdk folder
+1. After installing the extension and node-webkit, in Brackets set the absolute path to nw.exe using 'Set Node-Webkit exe Location' in the File menu (see the first part of the gif below).
+You should only need to do this once unless if you move nw.exe.  nw.exe should be in your node-webkit sdk folder

 2. Open a project in Brackets that has a [node-webkit package.json](http://docs.nwjs.io/en/latest/References/Manifest%20Format/) file and its startup file (usually index.html)